-This course is accredited formally by the Chartered Institution of Water and Environmental Management (CIWEM) for intakes in the academic years 2021-2022 & 2022-2023.
+This course is accredited formally by the Chartered Institution of Water and Environmental Management (CIWEM) until October 2022.

-Develop suitably trained and qualified process engineers and design engineers in all aspects of water and wastewater treatment, enabling them to make a significant contribution to their future or current

-- employee's performance and operation, with the potential to progress further into senior management positions. - Deliver graduates whose acquired understanding of process engineering and design of treatment works will enable them to work within organisations involved in water treatment technology and process design for improving water quality to meet environmental and industrial standards (full-time students). - Deliver graduates whose acquired understanding will enable them to develop their existing capability within organisations involved in water treatment technology and process design to improve water quality to meet environmental and industrial standards (part-time students).
+- Develop suitably trained and qualified process engineers and design engineers in all aspects of water and wastewater treatment, enabling them to make a significant contribution to their future or current employee's performance and operation, with the potential to progress further into senior management positions. - Deliver graduates whose acquired understanding of process engineering and design of treatment works will enable them to work within organisations involved in water treatment technology and process design for improving water quality to meet environmental and industrial standards (full-time students). - Deliver graduates whose acquired understanding will enable them to develop their existing capability within organisations involved in water treatment technology and process design to improve water quality to meet environmental and industrial standards (part-time students).